buildwithfavas/react-codeMalyalamNotes/my-first-app/README.md

   - No 'this' problems
   - Reusing stateful logic
   - Reduced use of HOC (Higher Order Component)
-- Behind the seen Hooks works by using Closure
+- Behind the seen Hooks works by using Closure.

 ## useState()

-- to manage state in functional components
+- to manage state in functional components.

   - Initialize State
   - Update State